Jimmy Kimmel apologizes to Quinta Brunson for 'dumb comedy bit' at Emmys – KION546

 By Sandra Gonzalez, CNN

 Well, she didn’t punch him.
-But Jimmy Kimmel did take some time during Quinta Brunson’s appearance on his late-night talk show Wednesday night to apologize for what he called a “dumb comedy bit” that some viewers felt took away from her Emmy victory on Monday night.
+But Jimmy Kimmel did take some time during Quinta Brunson’s appearance on his late-night talk show Wednesday to apologize for what he called a “dumb comedy bit” that some viewers felt took away from her Emmy victory on Monday.

 “People said I stole your moment,” Kimmel told Brunson.
 “And maybe I did, and I’m very sorry if I did do that.
 I’m sorry I did do that, actually.
 And also the last thing I would ever want to do is upset you because I think so much of you.
 I think you know that.
 I hope you know that.”